Rookie Allard dominant as Rangers beat White Sox 4-0

 Jose Abreu had two of Chicago’s eight hits, giving him 1,001 for his career.
 The White Sox had won three in a row.

-Calhoun hit a two-run drive off Iván Nova (9-10) in the sixth, giving the Rangers a 2-0 lead.
+Calhoun hit a two-run drive off Ivan Nova (9-10) in the sixth, giving the Rangers a 2-0 lead.
 It was his fourth homer in his last six games and No. 15 on the season, extending his career high.

 Elvis Andrus was aboard after he reached on shortstop Tim Anderson’s throwing error, stole second and advanced on catcher James McCann’s throwing error.
 The White Sox finished with three errors.